Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization

-Several recent works propose that when using Adam and its variants to train neural networks, different choices of orthonormal transformation can reduce the computational cost associated with these algorithms and improve their performance \cite{vyas2024soap, maes2024understanding, zhao2024galore}.
-In \cref{ssec:related-work}, we provided an overview of the work of \citet{vyas2024soap}, \citet{zhao2024galore}, and \citet{maes2024understanding}.
 SOAP and GaLore both call for periodically re-computing the change-of-basis matrices.
-In their experiments, the fewest re-computations performed by \citet{vyas2024soap} was once every 100 batches, and they show that the performance gap between SOAP and Adam narrows as the number of batches between re-computations increases.
+In their experiments, the fewest re-computations performed by Vyas et al. \cite{vyas2024soap} was once every 100 batches, and they show that the performance gap between SOAP and Adam narrows as the number of batches between re-computations increases.
 In contrast, our we show that with our proposed choice of basis, a single up-front computation of the change-of-basis suffices to improve the performance of both Adam and Adagrad in a variety of settings, as shown in Section~\ref{sec:experimental-results}.

-Outside of the domain neural network training, several works have considered data-driven methods for performing dimensionality reduction when optimizing objectives with low-rank EGOP matrices, including the works of \citet{cartis2024learning} and \citet{cosson2023low}.
-For functions with low-dimensional active subspaces, \citet{cartis2024learning} study using the EGOP eigenbasis to reparameterize and reduce the dimension of optimization problems.
-They demonstrate that this approach yields computational speedups for loss functions whose EGOP matrix is low-rank. \citet{cosson2023low} develop gradient descent algorithms which leverage the EGOP eigenbasis.
+Outside of the domain neural network training, several works have considered data-driven methods for performing dimensionality reduction when optimizing objectives with low-rank EGOP matrices, including the works of Cartis et al. \cite{cartis2024learning} and Cosson et al. \cite{cosson2023low}.
+For functions with low-dimensional active subspaces, Cartis et al. \cite{cartis2024learning} study using the EGOP eigenbasis to reparameterize and reduce the dimension of optimization problems.
+They demonstrate that this approach yields computational speedups for loss functions whose EGOP matrix is low-rank.
+Cosson et al. \cite{cosson2023low} develop gradient descent algorithms which leverage the EGOP eigenbasis.
 Their method first estimates the EGOP and computes the corresponding leading $r$-eigenvectors, and then performs gradient descent steps along the directions of these $r$ vectors.
 In the setting of exactly low-rank functions, they prove convergence results illustrating that this approach improves the dimensional dependency of gradient descent.